awslabs/the-qubit-factory/README.md

 **Where did you get the graphics for the game?**
 * Most of the graphics were made from scratch using SVG paths, but some of the background textures are from [SVGbackgrounds.com](https://www.svgbackgrounds.com/).

+## Disclaimer:
+_The Qubit Factory_ is set within a fictional reality about robots doing robotty things in a robot factory.
+The character dialog contained within, written wholly by developer Glen Evenbly, is intended to be humorous and satirical.
+The opinions, views and practices of characters from within _The Qubit Factory_ do not reflect those of the developers or the developers' employer.

 ## License:
 _The Qubit Factory_ is licensed under Apache 2.0.